 Bacharach is situated in the middle of wine country and is a great place to spend the night on the way to Heidelberg.
 The town is almost entirely made up of historic timber-framed buildings dating from medieval times and is one of the most picturesque German villages I’ve ever visited.
 I can’t recommend visiting this place enough.
 It’s not particularly touristy so you can wander the streets and castle area in relative peace and the food and locally made Riesling wine is delicious.

 I had an amazing meal of local cheese, grilled vegetables and wine at Weingut Karl Heidrich wine bar and would definitely recommend it.

 Where to Stay

-The tourist office can give you a list of accommodation in Bacharach but they don’t make bookings so the easiest way to find a place to stay is to walk in and ask at the hotels and B&Bs.
+The tourist office can give you a list of accommodations in Bacharach but they don’t make bookings so the easiest way to find a place to stay is to walk in and ask at the hotels and B&Bs.
 There is plenty of cheap street parking along the Rhine so don’t worry about finding accommodation with private parking.

 Heidelberg is one of the most popular tourist destinations in Germany.
-It’s most famous for Heidelberg Castle which sits just above the baroque style old town on the River Neckar.
+It’s most famous for Heidelberg Castle which sits just above the baroque-style old town on the River Neckar.
 It’s also a student city so there are many affordable cafes and bars dotted around town.
 Heidelberg is the kind of place where you can wander for hours, exploring little streets and shops or you can go hiking in the nearby hills.

 Travel Tip: If the weather is nice, head to the riverside park on the northern side of the river near the Theodor Heuss Bridge for a picnic.